tagup/ops-challenges/backend/README.md

 # Tagup Back-End Technical Challenge

 Thanks for your interest in joining our team!
-This challenge is a simple test to evaluate your technical abilities in advance of interviews with the team.
+This challenge is a simple test to evaluate your technical abilities in advance of final stage interviews.

 ## Project Description